siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

 ### III.
 Read and parse the input file (10 minutes) (In home)

-1. Since most of the commands will need to split the input line and skip the first line, let us do this first.
+Since most of the commands will need to split the input line and skip the first line, let us do this first.

-2. Use a filter transformation to skip the first line.
+1. Use a filter transformation to skip the first line.
 For simplicity, we will detect the first line as the line that starts with `"host\tlogname"`
+    * Complete `TODO 1a`
-3. Use a map transformation to split each line using the tab character `"\t"` as a separator.
+2. Use a map transformation to split each line using the tab character `"\t"` as a separator.
+    * Complete `TODO 1b`

-4. Note that since the filter and map operations are transformations, not actions, none of them will be executed until you use them.
+Note that since the filter and map operations are transformations, not actions, none of them will be executed until you use them.
-5. After parsing, you should have an RDD declared as follows:

-    ```scala
-    val parsedLines: RDD[Array[String]] = ...
-    ```

-6. A few commands in the next sections may require more than 2 arguments.
+A few commands in the next sections may require more than 2 arguments.

 ---